copperwater/xNetHack/doc/xnh-changelog-6.0.md

   - Lizards moved back to ':'
   - Leprechauns moved back to 'l'
   - Kop Sergeants/Lieutenants/Kaptains returned to blue/cyan/magenta
+- Mummy wrappings are no longer eligible for object materials and are always cloth.

 ### Interface changes